-Samsung Galaxy S23 CPU: “ALL IN” on Snapdragon 8 Gen 2?
-Looks That Way…
+Samsung Galaxy S23 CPU: A Closer Look At The Snapdragon 8 Gen 2…

 Samsung is going ALL IN on Qualcomm’s Snapdragon 8 Gen 2 CPU for its 2023 Galaxy S23 series – here’s why…

 You don’t need to look far to find plenty of complaints about Samsung’s Exynos CPU.
 Reddit is full of users that utterly despise the chipset, citing things like over-heating issues, poor power management, and a general lack of performance compared to Qualcomm’s equivalent Snapdragon CPU.

 So, it came as no surprise to anyone when Samsung confirmed that its Samsung Galaxy S23 series – meaning, the entire lineup of phones – would run exclusively on Qualcomm’s Snapdragon 8 GEN 2 chipset.

 The news, confirmed officially by Qualcomm during its Q4 earnings call, lays to rest the online chatter and unconfirmed rumblings regarding Samsung’s future CPU choice.

 Here’s why this is a big deal, not just for Samsung, but also for the smartphone industry as a whole.

 During Qualcomm’s Q4 earnings call, CFO Akash Palkhiwala elucidated the company’s expanded partnership with Samsung.

 Qualcomm is now set to be the sole provider of CPUs for Samsung’s latest flagship, the Galaxy S23 series.

 This represents a significant shift in Samsung’s strategy, as it means moving away from their in-house Exynos processors, which were often criticised for issues such as overheating and poor power management.